chuanyangjin/Paper-Reading/README.md

 # Paper Reading
 This repository contains my reading notes for some impressive papers in recent years.
-Some of them are listed below by topics.
+Some are listed below by topic.

 ### Computer Vision
 | Paper | Year | Citation |